At Ark St Alban’s Academy, our curriculum is best understood through the answers to the following three questions:

 The impact of our curriculum is seen in the preparedness of our pupils to move into their chosen next stage of educational, employment of training.

-The progress that children make at Ark St Alban’s Academy by the end of Year 11 is well-above the national average.
+The progress that children make at Ark St Alban’s Academy by the end of Year 11 is typically well-above the national average.
 This is true for all pupils, including those with special educational needs and disabilities and for those who are disadvantaged.

-Almost all of our pupils go on to attend Good or Outstanding providers at the end of Year 11, with many choosing to study at our sixth form.
+Almost all of our pupils go on to attend Good or Outstanding providers at the end of Year 11, and many choose to study at our sixth form.
+At the end of Year 13, almost all of our pupils go on to study at university.

 The number achieving places at selective and Russell Group universities is increasing each year, as is the number achieving places to study prestigious courses such as medicine, engineering and law.